Quick Summary of D.Gray-man HALLOW Episode 111

 What I Liked about D.Gray-man HALLOW Episode 111

 Alma Karma’s Effect on the Third Exorcists

 Tokusa tried to comfort Allen in his own brusque way.
 Even while he feels a dreadful change starting within him, he tries to give Allen good advice.

-I was glad to see Johnny and most of the others survived the collapse — protected by the Third Exorcists who were present.
+I was glad to see Johnny and most of the others survived the collapse — the Third Exorcists who were present protected them.

 The slow build-up of Alma Karma’s effect on the Third Exorcists as he turned into an Akuma was expertly done.
 Starting last episode, we knew something was dreadfully wrong — the Third Exorcists’ eyes would flicker to black and red, or they’d stagger.
 In this episode, we got to see just how wrong: the cells from Alma Karma used to create the Third Exorcists went Akuma, just as Alma Karma did.

 Allen struggled to control his Innocence as it strove to attack Tokusa.
-The Third Exorcist realized that he had become Innocence’s target, and he was terrified.
+The Third Exorcist realized that the Innocence targeted him, and he felt terrified.
 His cries were tragic.
 He couldn’t accept that he had become hated of Innocence and of God; that was the antithesis of his life!